ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Detailed information on additional parameter options can be viewed in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`.
 Additionally, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.

-On Level 1 systems, the following fields will need to be updated or added to the appropriate section of the ``config.yaml`` file in order to run the out-of-the-box SRW App case:
+On Level 1 systems, the following fields typically need to be updated or added to the appropriate section of the ``config.yaml`` file in order to run the out-of-the-box SRW App case:

 .. code-block:: console